Notice of Opposition

-There are many steps to obtaining a trademark, and sometimes, even if a trademark application is approved by the U.S. Patent and Trademark Office (USPTO), the process of finalizing it can be far from over.
-One potential complication is when another party files a formal Notice of Opposition in the Trademark Trial and Appeal Board (TTAB), claiming that the trademark should not be granted.
+There are many steps to obtaining a trademark, and sometimes, even if a trademark application is approved by the U.S. Patent and Trademark Office (USPTO), it still may not register.
+One potential complication can arise if another party files a Notice of Opposition against a trademark with the Trademark Trial and Appeal Board (TTAB), claiming that the trademark should not be granted.

 Every two weeks, the USPTO publishes approved trademarks for possible opposition.
 If you have reason to believe that a new trademark should not be granted, you have the opportunity to file a Notice of Opposition.
 On the other hand, if your trademark application has been published, another party may file a notice to oppose your trademark, and you will be forced to defend against it.